Day 24 - catching the bus to Chama (25.8)

 After that I went to one of the hotels to reserve a room for when I get back to Chama in a few days.
 I wanted to see if I could leave my mail drop with them since I would be coming in on Sunday when I wouldn’t be able to pick it up until Monday morning.
 The hotel said I could leave it with them and would keep it safe.
 So I went to the post office and took my mail drop to the hotel.
 Then the worker took me and another hiker to the larger store.
 Then came back and had a late lunch with the other hiker at a restaurant near the hotel.
 Right as we were heading to eat a quick storm came through.
 Seems like that’s going to be the trend for awhile.

-When we went to the store the hotel worker had let me lock up my pack behind a cage.
+When we went to the store the hotel worker locked up my pack behind a cage.
 I thought I could get it when I got back from lunch.
 Got back around 2pm and couldn’t find the guy.
 I went searching and was starting to get worried as my bus was leaving at 3:30pm.
-Then finally at 2:30pm I found him in a room that he is living in now taking a nap.
+Then finally at 2:30pm I found him in a room that he is living in and was taking a nap.
 Got him to open up the cage.
 There was enough space to where I could have climbed over but would had been risky and only a last resort.
 Once I got my pack the other hiker let me use his bathroom.

 Got back to Ghost Ranch around 4:30pm.
 I had a good little climb awaiting me just past the ranch.